2025 Audi Q6 e-tron interior, design, and features review

 Who is it for?

-The Q6 e-tron is for the electric SUVs who wants a touch of German premium feel and refinement.
+The Q6 e-tron is the electric SUV for those who want a touch of German premium feel and refinement.
 That's not to say that a French or Korean rival feels cheap, but there's something about an Audi - you get in and it feels right.

 The Audi Q6 e-tron will be quieter than most rivals on the road and it will be predictable and safe.
 Yes, you can configure an e-tron performance with 240 kW (326 hp), an e-tron quattro with 285 kW (456 hp), or a full-on SQ6 with 380 kW (509 hp), all of which will handle a bit of spirited driving.
 But the spirited driver will likely go for the Porsche Macan instead anyway.
 It's the driver who wants to take it easy on the road who'll get in the Audi Q6 e-tron.